Managing Stress During Pregnancy

 Tears because the baby wouldn’t latch, and you had to give them a bottle

-Tears after a fight with your partner that felt absolutely devastating, and you think your marriage might be over before it ever truly started.
+Tears after a fight with your partner that felt absolutely devastating, and you think your marriage might be over.

 Tears when you find yourself wondering how something you wanted so badly can feel so incredibly hard.

-Postpartum is not a static experience; it constantly shifts as the baby grows.
+Postpartum is an experience that is constantly shifting as the baby grows.
 As soon as you think you’re finally getting on your feet, a sleep regression occurs, or the baby starts teething, and you wonder, “How can I keep going like this?”

-Therapy can be a space where you don’t have to hold it all together.
+Therapy can be the space where you don’t have to hold it all together.

 A space where your experience is met with understanding, not judgment.